snarrenberg/westerparse/docs/userguide.rst

 [This, too, can be changed by editing the configuration.py file.]

 :literal:`'showWestergaardParse'` can be used if the source consists of only one line.
-It will display the parse(s) of a line using the layered form of representation that Westergaard used in his book.
+It will display the parse(s) of a line using Westergaard's layered form of representation.
 [This option is not yet functional.]

 If one or more lines in the source cannot be parsed (i.e., if there are syntax errors),